 If your individual allowances and guarantees are not included in your individual job salary they will not be included in this scheme.

-6.7 Structural salary adjustment
+6.7 Structural income adjustment

-The salary scale amounts and job salaries of the employees will be increased from 1 January 2019 by 2.5% and from 1 January 2020 by 2.5% in accordance with the salary tables in Article 6.8.
+The salary scale amounts and job salaries of the employees will be increased from 1 July by 1.4% in accordance with the salary tables in Article 6.8.

 6.8 Salary scales